 Looking to buy your first home?
-Well here is everything you need to know about Stamp Duty.
+Here’s everything you need to know about Stamp Duty.

 What is Stamp Duty?

-Stamp duty (also known as transfer duty) is a tax charged for the registered transfer of property by the regulator.
-The regulator being the State government, which in Queensland is the Office of State Revenue (OSR).
+Stamp duty (also known as transfer duty) is a tax charged for the registered transfer of property by the State government.
+In Queensland, this is managed by the Office of State Revenue (OSR).

-Stamp duty can apply to various transactions such as buying, selling or transferring property.
-Essentially, everyone must pay stamp duty unless they meet the requirements to claim for a concession such as the first home purchase.
+Stamp duty can apply to various transactions such as buying, selling, or transferring property.
+Most people must pay stamp duty unless they qualify for a concession, such as for first home buyers.

 When must Stamp Duty be paid?